Avoid costly delays in Class C and D medical device registration in Vietnam. Get expert help—start today!

 Introduction

-The CFS for medical device registration serves as official proof that your product is legally marketed in its country of origin.
-But in Vietnam, this document must meet strict criteria — both in format and legal status.
-If your CFS doesn’t comply, your entire registration process could be halted.
+The Certificate of Free Sale (CFS) serves as official proof that your medical device is legally marketed and sold in its country of origin.
+In Vietnam, however, this document must meet strict criteria—both in content and legal status.
+If your CFS fails to comply, your entire registration dossier could be rejected, causing significant delays.

 In this article, you’ll learn: